List of film adaptations of Disney attractions: Scrapped projects

 In the 1970s, a planned feature film based on It's a Small World was going to be a Cold War-tinged comedy adventure where the children of UN leaders try to get their parents to stop squabbling through faking mass-kidnapping, only for a war profiteer to try to take advantage of the fear and start a mass conflict.

 Splash Mountain Boys or Briar Patch Boys is an unspecified animated short/animated series starring the animal characters from Song of the South that was pitched in the early 2000s by Robert Taylor before being cancelled for unknown reasons.
 The existence of this project was revealed via a listing on icollector.com, an auction site.
 In the initial outline, the project starred Br'er Rabbit, Br'er Fox, Br'er Bear, and a new character named Baby Possum in a story that set out to tell the origin story behind Splash Mountain and why the area surrounding Chick-A-Pin Hill got flooded.

 In 2010, Disney was in early negotiations to pick up "Tiki," a spec script from Ahmet Zappa and Michael Wilson that is set in the world of Walt Disney's Enchanted Tiki Room.

 In 2011, Disney announced that it would make a movie based on the Matterhorn Bobsleds called The Hill, about five teenagers who go on a journey up the mountain and encounter a yeti.
 In 2021, the company announced that it would produce a film based on the attraction for their streaming service Disney+, with the working title Matterhorn.

 In April 2014, it was announced that a feature film franchise about It's a Small World was in the works, to be directed by Jon Turteltaub, written by Jared Stern, and produced by Turteltaub, Stern, and Dan Lin.
-The project was still in development in early 2016; No new information on the film has been released.
+The project was still in development in early 2016, but no new information on the film has been released.